unskript/Awesome-CloudOps-Automation/README_extending_docker.md

 ```

-### How to create Custom Actions

-You can refer to [this link](https://docs.unskript.com/unskript-product-documentation/actions/create-custom-actions) on how to create custom Action

 ### Action and agruments

 Actions are small python functions that is designed to do a specific task.
 For example, aws_sts_get_caller_identity action
 is designed to display the  AWS sts caller identity for a given configuration.
 Actions may take one or more arguments, like
 any python function do.
 Some or all of these arguments may also assume a default value if none given at the time of calling.
-Many checks may have the same argument name used.
+Many actions may have the same argument name used.
 For example `region` could be a common name of the argument used across
 multiple AWS actions, likewise `namespace` could be a common argument for an K8S action.

 We call an action a check (short for health check) when the return value of the action is in the form of a Tuple.
 First value being the result of the action (a boolean) and the second value being the errored object or None.
 We bundle a number of checks for some of the popular connectors like AWS, K8S, etc..

-Using the global file `unskript_config.yaml`, we can specify values for all the arguments needed to run the action.
-Example if
+And you can write your own too!

+#### How to create Custom Actions

+You can refer to [this link](https://docs.unskript.com/unskript-product-documentation/actions/create-custom-actions) on how to create custom Action

-## How to specify values for arguments used in checks
+#### How to specify values for arguments

+As aluded to earlier actions (or checks) can take one ore more arguments.
+If you want to run actions that take arguments via the
-You can specify the variables that are used in the checks in the global file `unskript_config.yaml` You can see an example
+`unskript-ctl.sh` CLI, then you need to specify the values for such arguments in the global configuration file named
-of that file in `unskript-ctl` Folder.
-This step  be done before you start building your custom docker image.

-* In your `YOUR_REPO_DIRECTORY/actions/` directory create a file unskript_config.yaml
-   > touch $YOUR_REPO_DIRECTORY/actions/unskript_config.yaml
-* Update the contents of the unskript_config.yaml file like so.
+`unskript_config.yaml`.
+Inside the awesome-runbooks docker the location would be in `/unskript/data/actions` folder.
+If you are extending the docker then this file need to be in the  `YOUR_REPO_DIRECTORY/actions/` folder.

+Here is how you specific the values for such arguments under the `globals` tag.

    ```
    globals:
       namespace: "awesome-ops"